rpedljak/Web-Tehnologije/README.md

 [text]: /static/logo.png "Logo"

-Jednostavna web stranica razvijena na predmetu Web tehnologije, akademska 2018/2019.
-ETF Sarajevo
+Simple web page developed on course Web Technologies.
+Faculty of Electrical Engineering 2018/2019

 ## About

-Backend je realizovan putem [Node.js](https://nodejs.org/en/), podaci se upisuju i vade iz baze, koja se nalazi na [localhost/phpmyadmin](localhost/phpmyadmin) .
-Naziv baze je "wt2018", username i password "root" i "root".
+Backend - [Node.js](https://nodejs.org/en/), database is local, located on [localhost/phpmyadmin](localhost/phpmyadmin) .
+Database name is "wt2018", username and password are "root" and "root".